 - Cherokee Culture & Cherokee Traditions Today

-- Significant Cherokee Landmarks in the Blue Ridge Region
+- Cherokee Landmarks in the Blue Ridge Region

 General Facts About Cherokee Culture

-The men were in charge of hunting, fighting, and making political decisions, while women were in charge of farming, property, taking care of the family, and making social decisions for the clan.
+4. Cherokee men and women had distinct roles.
+Men were in charge of hunting, fighting, and making political decisions, while women were in charge of farming, property, taking care of the family, and making social decisions for the clan.

 While only men could become war chiefs, women were the landowners in Cherokee culture.
 Since they were traditionally a matrilineal kinship society, all property and social status descended through the women’s line.